mateuszcalderon/receipt/README.md

   total = tax + sub_total
 ```

-  - The program calculates the subtotal, tax amount, and total cost by applying a 7.125% tax rate to the subtotal
+  - The program calculates the subtotal, tax amount, and total cost by applying a 7.125% tax rate to the subtotal.

 #### Final Output:
 ```python